moj-analytical-services/rmarkdown_training/README.md

 4. Delete everything below the first code chunk (the ‘setup’ chunk) so we can start our own document.

 5. In the setup chunk, type *library(readr)* then on the next line *crimedata <- read_csv(“crimedata.csv”)*.
 This will load the data when we create our output.
-We have assigned it to the name ‘crimes’.
+We have assigned it to the name ‘crimedata’.
 If you want to test a chunk, click the green play button at the top right of it.
-In this case, clicking that means you'll see 'crimes' appear in your environment.
+In this case, clicking that means you'll see 'crimedata' appear in your environment.

 6. Let’s write a chapter.
 You can create a heading by putting # before some text.
 Let’s make a chapter by writing *# Trend over time*